michami/MBR/README.md

 ### Beast-Kin

 Self transformation / boosting magic.
-When changing into their animal or human form, use token pools equivalent to the creature you change into.
-HP should remain relatively similar (ie: if at 50% health with 20 HP, (10 HP remaining) you would stay at 50% health at 10 HP.
-(5 HP remaining) Beast-kin can only use magic in their natural form.
+When changing into their animal form, use token pools equivalent to the creature you change into.
+Percent of remaining tokens should remain relatively similar.

 Transformation always succeeds and takes one full turn.